earlymarket/Coposition/README.md

 ## What's it all about?

 ### For users
-You go an a website.
-Let's call it LifeInvader.
+You start using an app that requires your location, let's call it LifeInvader.

 LifeInvader will immediately start tracking your location.